 - imbalanced lipid levels (17)

-This and other recent studies have yielded more insight into how fertility status can act as a biomarker for future health.*
+This and other recent studies have yielded more insight into how fertility status can be a biomarker for future health.*

-*Sidenote for both our male customers and our health practitioners: it is critical to be taking a broader look at the complex interrelationships between fertility and overall health moving forward.
-Gentlemen, take this knowledge into your appointments with you to collaborate with your provider.
-An informed appointment with an open dialogue is a productive appointment!
+*Sidenote for both our male customers and our health practitioners: it is critical to take a broader look at the complex interrelationships between fertility and overall health moving forward.
+Gentlemen, take this knowledge to your appointments to collaborate with your provider.
+An informed appointment with open dialogue is a productive appointment!

-As you can clearly see, the evidence for male fertility support is vast.
-Even for men who are not trying to conceive (even for men who are nowhere close to thinking about it!), there is no harm in planning ahead in regards to your nutrient intake, if for no other reason than to ensure your own optimal health for years to come.
-For men who are on the journey toward conception, by getting ahead of the game, you are looking out for not just yourself, but working toward a smooth, healthy pregnancy, and the absolute best future you can provide for your baby.
+As you can see, the evidence for male fertility support is vast.
+Even for men who are not trying to conceive (even for men who are nowhere close to thinking about it!), there is no harm in planning in regards to your nutrient intake, if for no other reason than to ensure your optimal health for years to come.
+For men on the journey toward conception, by getting ahead of the game, you are looking out for not just yourself but working toward a smooth, healthy pregnancy and the absolute best future you can provide for your baby.

 Family health is the responsibility of BOTH parents.
-Support the health of the entire family by making sure dad is covering all of his nutritional bases with FullWell’s Vitality + Virility for Men supplement.
+Support the entire family's health by ensuring dad is covering all of his nutritional bases with FullWell’s Vitality + Virility for Men supplement.

 - Eske, Jamie.
 “How does oxidative stress affect the body?”
 Medical News Today.
 Web.
 Published April 2019.
 Accessed Nov 2021. https://www.medicalnewstoday.com/articles/324863.

 - Alahmar, Ahmed.
 “Role of Oxidative Stress in Male Infertility: An Updated Review.”
 National Institutes of Health.
 Web.
 Published Jan 2019.
 Accessed Nov 2021. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6472207/.